otaxar/groupgate/README.md

 Pass: 123

 ==> DOTO:
-1) Rework the token handling and security in general, remowe token when browser window closed.
+1) Rework the token handling and security in general, remove token when browser window closed.
 2) Implement Redux
 3) Implmenent Rails API (Load all user in single API Call after login)
 4) Rework the rating logic (more granular approach, allow selecting individual group members only)